Yuikawa-Akira/SpherePongWars/README.md

 - A button: Start a new game
 - B button: Change the neon color
 - Touch drag: Change the sphere's rotation direction and speed
-- Rotate the device: Rotate the sphere using the gyroscope

 ## 日本語